DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-22-how-i-like-to-use-danger.md

 bulk of the work to Danger JS but allow for Dangerfiles, the file which define what Danger should do, written in languages that will be more familiar to mobile developers.
-I prefer to use Danger Kotlin when building CI for Android or other Java-based projects, and Danger Swift when building CI for Apple platforms because I find it is easier to get folks involved in CI code when it is in a language they use every day.
+I prefer to use Danger Kotlin when building CI for Android or other Java-based projects and Danger Swift when building CI for Apple platforms, because I find it is easier to get folks involved in CI code when it is in a language they use every day.
 It is also more likely that folks in a specific community will create plugins for Danger that you could find useful – folks using Danger Swift will be more likely to create plugins around Xcode and